 - The candidate's full name, gender, organizational affiliation, and contact information

-- A detailed narrative explaining why the candidate is worthy of consideration for the Templeton Prize.
-This narrative can be of any length as long as it demonstrates the candidate's significant contributions to affirming life's spiritual dimension.
-When writing your Templeton Prize Nomination narrative, please consider the following criteria.
-These criteria are all equally important aspects of a Nominee's candidacy.
-However, realistically no single nominee will reflect every dimension noted, but on the whole, the Nomination narrative should reflect the creativity, innovation, rigor and impact of the work of your candidate.
-Please consider all of the following when writing your Narrative, and to the best of your ability, define how the nominee's work is effective in each of these criteria:
+- A narrative explaining why the candidate is worthy of consideration for the Templeton Prize.
+This narrative needs to be no more than 500 words per category explaining the candidate’s significant contributions to encouraging life's spiritual dimension.
+When writing your prize nomination narrative, please consider the criteria noted below.
+Realistically no single nominee will reflect every area noted; but on the whole, the nomination narrative should reflect the creativity, innovation, rigor and impact of the work of your candidate.
+Please consider each of the following criteria in your written narrative and please carefully articulate how the nominee has effectively contributed to encouraging life’s spiritual dimension within each of the criteria specified below when writing your narrative, and define how the nominee's work is effective in the applicable areas:

-- A minimum of 3 (three) and a maximum of 5 (five) References who can speak to the qualifications of the candidate.
+- A minimum of 3 (three) and a maximum of 5 (five) references who can speak to the qualifications of the candidate.
+We recommend listing the names of five references so that we may obtain letters from at least three references.
+Three references are required for a nominee to move forward.
 Please list their names, organizational affiliation, and full contact information, and most importantly, their email addresses.
-Nominators are strongly advised to contact the list of References submitted and alert them regarding your submission of their name as a Reference.
-The Templeton Prize office will contact each Reference and ask them to submit a letter of concrete analysis as to the named candidate's significant contributions in any one of several of the listed criteria that strongly pertain to the goals and purposes of the Templeton Prize.
-Letters of Reference must be received or postmarked by September 1, 2013.
+Nominators are strongly advised to contact the list of references submitted and alert them regarding your submission of their name as a reference.
+The Templeton Prize office will contact each reference and ask them to submit a letter as to the named candidate's significant contributions in any one of several of the listed criteria that strongly pertain to the goals and purposes of the Templeton Prize.
+Letters of reference must be received or postmarked by August 7, 2017.

-NOMINATIONS WILL NOT MOVE FORWARD TO THE NEXT STAGE OF TEMPLETON PRIZE REVIEW IF THE CANDIDATE DOES NOT HAVE AT LEAST TWO LETTERS OF REFERENCE.
+NOMINATIONS WILL NOT MOVE FORWARD TO THE NEXT STAGE OF TEMPLETON PRIZE REVIEW IF THE CANDIDATE DOES NOT HAVE AT LEAST THREE LETTERS OF REFERENCE.